Backreaction from gauge fields produced during inflation: Extended Starobinsky model with nonminimally coupled gauge field

 and express the spacetime curvature as

 Then, the Legendre transform of the function $f$ reads

 Finally, representing $f$ as an inverse Legendre transform $f(R,\, F_{\mu\nu})=\Psi R -F(\Psi,\, F_{\mu\nu})$, we obtain the action in the form

-which is linear in $R$ and contains an additional scalar degree of freedom, $\Psi$ ( as the action does not contain a kinetic term for it, $\Psi$ is non-dynamical).
-Note, that already now the function $\Delta(F_{\mu\nu})$ appears only in the enumerator and the overall action is quadratic in the gauge field.
+which is linear in $R$ and contains an additional scalar degree of freedom, $\Psi$ ( as the action does not contain a kinetic term for it, $\Psi$ is nondynamical).
+Note, that already now the function $\Delta(F_{\mu\nu})$ appears only in the numerator and the overall action is quadratic in the gauge field.

 In order to remove the extra multiplier $\Psi$ in front of $R$, we perform the Weyl transformation $g_{\mu\nu}= \Psi^{-1} \bar{g}_{\mu\nu}$, under which the Ricci curvature scalar transforms as

 This brings us to the Einstein frame where the action takes the form